jion/python-scraper/README.md

 ## 3. Any Web Page fits in memory
 At first I intended to make the fetching-parsing process asynchronyc.
-My idea was to put a buffer in the middle of the output of the http-reader and the domBuilder, and even put each task in his only thread.
+My idea was to put a buffer in the middle of the output of the http-reader and the domBuilder, and even put each task in his own thread.
-This give us two benefits: we don't have to wait for the whole page to be loaded in order to start parsing and also we fix a bug: we can't trust the whole page fits in system memory (usually does, of course) and read one at once pretending that.
+This give us two benefits: we don't have to wait for the whole page to be loaded in order to start parsing and also we fix a bug: we can't trust the whole page fits in system memory (usually does, of course) and just read all at a glance.
 So, because I was having some troubles doing that works (As a begginer python developer I am) I'll assume that we'll don't have a buffer overflow reading syncronically the webpage, and that is what I'll do.

 ## 4. Test covergage is poor.
-One of my surprises as a begginer in python was the version 2.7 doesn't came charged with a mock library to use in our unit test.
+One of my surprises as a begginer on python programming was the version 2.7 doesn't come charged with a mock library to use in our unit test.
 You need to use Python 3 in order to have urllib.mock library available, o download that dependency (that is not allowed in the test statement).

 Because the modeling and coding of this example has taken more time I would wish, I just